datacendia/datacendia-components/docs/DATACENDIA_PRODUCT_BIBLE.md

 # EXECUTIVE SUMMARY

 **Datacendia** is an enterprise-grade AI intelligence platform that provides organizations with a unified nervous system for decision-making.
-Built on a foundation of 30 specialized AI agents, 8 foundational pillars, and 37+ backend services, Datacendia transforms how enterprises understand, predict, and act on their data.
+Built on a foundation of 30 specialized AI agents, 8 foundational pillars, and 50+ backend services (37 core + 13 enterprise modules), Datacendia transforms how enterprises understand, predict, and act on their data.

 **Platform Vision:** "The Thinking Enterprise" - An organization that learns, adapts, and decides with intelligence at every level.